 Three years later, Jones is happy that she made the job switch “because it helped me find a voice in an avenue that I didn’t think was open to someone like me.
 So I appreciate that Hustle actually reaches out to people.”

-Jones, who is Senior VP Strategy and Business Development, is proud that she’s also been able to bring more women of color, LGBTQIA, into the talent pool.
-Jones explains that Hustle’s drive for building a more diverse workforce goes beyond race, gender, age, to include a diversity of thought and mindset.
+Jones, who is SVP of Government Affairs & Political Partners at Hustle, is proud that she’s also been able to bring more women of color and LGBTQIA into the talent pool.
+Jones explains that Hustle’s drive for building a more diverse workforce goes beyond race, gender, and age, to include a diversity of thought and mindset.
 “Oftentimes, people hire people who say what they want to hear,” she points out, “We hire people [at Hustle] who challenge us.
 So that we have different voices in the room.”

 When bringing on new employees, Hustle looks at the industries it serves and works backward.
 For example, their clients in labor, higher education, and nonprofits tend to employ BIPOC and women, so Jones emphasizes that “it helps the company make a better tool by hiring people that reflect the companies we serve.”